-- The greatest danger for violations of antitrust laws comes from contacts with competitors, therefore, you should not disclose any information concerning the demographic information of the patients, services provided by the Hospital, future business plans of the Hospital, prices, reimbursements or employee’s salaries.
+- The greatest danger for violations of antitrust laws comes from contact with competitors; therefore, you should not disclose any information concerning the demographic information of the patients, services provided by the Hospital, future business plans of the Hospital, prices, reimbursements or employees’ salaries.

 - The term “kickback” is defined as the giving of remuneration, which is interpreted under the law as anything of value.
-Nyack Hospital must scrupulously avoid being the offeror or the recipient of an improper inducement.
+Nyack Hospital must scrupulously avoid offering or receiving any improper inducement.

 - Care must also be taken that the Hospital sales tax exemption is used only for legitimate Hospital activities.

 - It is important to separate personal and Nyack Hospital political activities in order to comply with the appropriate rules and regulations relating to lobbying or attempting to influence government officials.

 - Certain management personnel may periodically be called upon by the Hospital to make contact with members of the county, state or federal legislative bodies and other officials to set forth and advocate for the Hospital’s positions on issues.
 These persons are expected to abide by all applicable laws and established policies at all times.
 Any person who attempts to influence any legislative, executive or other governmental action, official or employee on behalf of the Hospital may be required to register as a lobbyist and file reports concerning their activities.